nicolefederici/js-basics-functions-readme/README.md

 ## Define "Generalization"

-Looking at our abstraction, `exerciseByronThePoodle()`, pretty concrete, the opposite of abstract.
+Looking at our abstraction, `exerciseByronThePoodle()`, it's pretty concrete, the opposite of abstract.
 It's concrete because it only works for Byron the Poodle.
 Our function would be more _abstract_ if it were written for _all dogs_ and it just-so-happened that Byron the Poodle was one of the eligible things to undergo the function's processes.
-The process of moving from _concrete_ to _abstract_ is called "generalization."
+The process of moving from _concrete_ to _abstract_ is called "generalization" (or "abstraction," by some).

 ## Demonstrate "Generalization" By Using _Parameters_ And _Arguments_